ibbles/LearningUnreal/Build Configurations.md

 The following is based on this [Unreal Source Discord discussion](https://discord.com/channels/187217643009212416/375022233875382274/1274458435634729111).

 There is `~/.config/Unreal Engine/UnrealBuildTool/BuildConfiguration.xml` with some build configuration settings.
+In some cases it may also use `~/UnrealEngine/Engine/Saved/UnrealBuildTool/`, not sure.

 Mine currently has
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>